Vercel provides the following features to customize your deployments:

 To learn more, check out the guide here if you need help configuring private dependencies.

 Vercel ignores certain files and folders by default and prevents them from being uploaded during the deployment process for security and performance reasons.
 Please note that these ignored files are only relevant when using Vercel CLI.

-.vercelignorefile because it is done automatically by Vercel.
+.vercelignore file because it is done automatically

 Vercel allows you to access the source code and build logs for your deployment using special pathnames for Logs and Source Protection.
 You can access this option from your project's Security settings.

 All deployment URLs have two special pathnames to access the source code and the build logs:

 By default, these routes are protected so that they can only be accessed by you and the members of your Vercel Team.

 /_logs to a Deployment URL or Custom Domain in your web browser, you will be able to see a real-time stream of logs from your deployment build processes by clicking on the Building accordion and Serverless Function invocations by clicking on the Functions tab.